vygr/ChrysaLisp/STATUS.md

 allow the debug version to work, plus it gives better code even in debug builds !.

-Ongoing drive to avoid recursive functions. (bind-fun) and (macroexpand) now avoid this, but (copy) and (quasiquote) still do so.
+Ongoing drive to avoid recursive functions. (prebind) and (macroexpand) now avoid this, but (copy) and (quasiquote) still do so.
 They will be recode soon to not do so.
 And then I will lower the default task stack size.